-Conclusions: The updated evidence confirms that breastfeeding support and education that is provided during pregnancy and postpartum by professionals and peers is associated with an increase in the proportion of women still breastfeeding and exclusively breastfeeding at 6 months of followup.
-Trials that take place in the United States represent a diverse population of women for whom rates of breastfeeding are historically low.
-Future efforts should focus on how to best provide this support consistently, for all individuals, of all backgrounds, who are making feeding decisions for their infants.
+Conclusions: The updated evidence confirms that breastfeeding support and education that is provided during pregnancy and postpartum by professionals and peers is associated with an increase in the proportion of individuals still breastfeeding and exclusively breastfeeding at 6 months of followup.
+Trials that take place in the United States represent women for whom rates of breastfeeding are historically low.
+Future efforts should focus on how to best provide this support consistently for individuals of all backgrounds who are making feeding decisions for their infants.